 Once your balls are made divide them up into small Tupperware containers for the kids to grab.

 Carrots are a sweet vegetable that most kids like.
 If your kids aren’t a big fan try serving them with hummus or ranch as a dip.

 You can add a small Tupperware container of a dip in your fridge bin for kids to grab with the carrots.

-Another ideas is to make a container with hummus on the bottom and vegetables sticking out of the dip like pictured above.
-You can use this idea for many of the vegtables listed below.
+Another idea is to make a container with hummus on the bottom and vegetables sticking out of the dip like pictured above.
+You can use this idea for many of the vegetables listed below.

 This vegetable has a mild taste so it appeals to more kids.
 You can cut up pieces and place them in a zip lock bag.

 To make the snack more fun add peanut butter and raisins on top to look like Ants on a log.
 Celery is also great with ranch or hummus dips just like the carrots.

 Another great mild vegetable that can be cut into long strips or circles ahead of time.
-If your kids don’t like the skin consider cutting it off when your making slices of cucumber.
+If your kids don’t like the skin consider cutting it off when you’re making slices of cucumber.

 Again you can add a dip with these if the kids like.

 This crunchy snack will be a hit.
-Just wash 6 or 7 peapods and add to a small snack zip lock bag for kids to grab.
+Just wash 6 or 7 peapods and add them to a small snack zip lock bag for kids to grab.